 How to Clean a Beauty Blender

-- Cetaphil, Aveeno, any old drugstore cleanser will clean your Beauty Blender.
+- Cetaphil, Aveeno, any old drugstore cleanser will clean your sponge.
 However, the official Beauty Blender cleaner is amazing!
 You can get it at Sephora here.
 I typically take the cheapest cleanser I have on hand and I wash the sponge like I would anything else.

 - Don’t just squeeze the water out with a washcloth, get it really dry by squeezing a paper towel around it.